maptimeLA/d3-foodpantries/README.md

 ![Slider mapshaper](http://www.jschleuss.com/wp-content/uploads/2015/09/slider.png)

-I'd go to about 19% or so and then export as geojson.
+I'd go to about 19% and "repair intersections."
+Then export as GeoJSON.

 ## Step 3 - Get a basic map in D3
 Now let's get it into D3.